Our art and design lead is Mrs Teresa Coles.

 At Russell Lower School we are artists!
 We want our children to love Art and Design and to have future ambitions to become illustrators, graphic designers, curators or printmakers.
 We value Art and Design as an important part of our children’s entitlement to a broad and balanced curriculum.

 Our Art and Design curriculum at Russell Lower has been carefully crafted so our children develop their artistic capital.
 It provides our children with the opportunities to develop and extend skills and an opportunity to express their individual interests, thoughts and ideas.
 We provide our children with many opportunities to be creative and lead their own learning with no limits.
 Also, at Russell, we provide our children with opportunities to exhibit their art work within our school environment so the children know their efforts are truly valued.
+We also celebrate art and design out of school through involvement in community events such as the Christmas Tree Festival and the Eco-Sculpture Competition.

 We enrich their time in our school with memorable, unforgettable experiences and provide opportunities which are normally out of reach – this piques their interests and passions.
 For example, we are fortunate to have a weekly Art Club hosted by Art Adventurers which provides children with opportunities to lead their own learning and explore their creativity.

 We want our Art and Design curriculum to spark a curiosity in our children to drive their creativity and an urge to learn from other cultures and times, respect diversity, co-operate with one another and appreciate what they have.
-For example, in yeae 1 our children take inspiration from 1950's Pop Art, year 3 travel back to the Stone Age and Foundation Stage discover which are hot and cold colours as they experience Chinese New Year.
-In Year 4, our children learn from the dark, scratchy drawings by Henry Moore which powerfully capture the feelings of anxiety that people must have felt in World war 2.
+For example, in year 1 our children take inspiration from 1950's Pop Art, year 3 travel back to the Stone Age and Foundation Stage discover which are hot and cold colours as they experience Chinese New Year.
+In Year 4, our children learn from the dark, scratchy drawings by Henry Moore which powerfully capture the feelings of anxiety that people must have felt in World War 2.

 We firmly believe that it is not just about what happens in the classroom, it is about the added value we offer to really inspire our children which goes beyond the Art and Design objectives set in the National Curriculum.
 We want our children to remember their art and design lessons in our school, to cherish these memories and embrace the opportunities they are presented with.